Summary

 We will respond to those requests within a reasonable period in accordance with our obligations under the Act.
 If we refuse a request to access or correct Personal Information, where reasonable, we will provide our reasons for doing so and information about your ability to complain about such refusal.

-In order to protect the confidentiality of your Personal Information, details of your information will only ever be passed on to you where we are satisfied that the information relates to you.
-Accordingly, we may request documentation from you which confirms your identity before passing on any Personal Information which relates to you.
+To protect the confidentiality of your Personal Information, details of your information will only be passed to you where we are satisfied that the information relates to you.
+We may request documentation from you which confirms your identity before passing on any Personal Information.

 Making a complaint

-Complaints about our Privacy Policy or our collection, use, disposal or destruction of your Personal Information should first be directed to us at the details set out above.
+Complaints about this Privacy Policy or our collection, use, disposal or destruction of your Personal Information should first be directed to us at the contact details set out above.

-European Union Regulation 2016/679 of 27 April 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“EU GDPR”), requires Annature to provide additional and different information about its data processing practices to data subjects in the European Economic Area (“EEA”).
-If you are located in a member state of the EEA and access our Services, or otherwise provide us with your personal data this policy applies to you.
+European Union Regulation 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (EU GDPR) requires Annature to provide additional and different information about its data processing practices to data subjects in the European Economic Area (EEA).
+If you are located in a member state of the EEA and access our Services, or otherwise provide us with your personal data, this section applies to you.

 As an individual in the EEA, we collect and process Personal Information about you where we have legal bases for doing so under EU laws.
-We only collect and use the information when:
+We only collect and use your information when:

-• we need it to supply the Services to you or the third party requesting we provide the Services to you;
+- we need it to supply the Services to you or to the third party requesting that we provide the Services to you

-• to facilitate other interactions with you or the third party requesting we provide the Services to you in the course of operating our business;
+- we need it to facilitate other interactions with you or the third party requesting that we provide the Services to you in the course of operating our business

-• to share your Personal Information to employees, contractors, subcontractors or other third party service providers of Annature to assist us with providing the Services;
+- we need to share your Personal Information with employees, contractors, subcontractors or other third party service providers of Annature to assist us with providing the Services

-• to share your Personal Information with third parties requesting that we provide the Services to you who require the information to complete the provision of the Services;
+- we need to share your Personal Information with third parties requesting that we provide the Services to you who require the information to complete the provision of the Services

-• to run analytics on the use of our Website or Services and otherwise to improve our Website or Services on an anonymised and de-identified basis;
+- we run analytics on the use of our Website or Services and otherwise improve our Website or Services on an anonymised and de-identified basis

-• to respond to your enquiries and provide you with relevant information;
+- we respond to your enquiries and provide you with relevant information

-• to collect information required for reporting to relevant regulatory bodies (if required);
+- we collect information required for reporting to relevant regulatory bodies (if required)

-If you require any further information or have any queries regarding our Privacy Policy, please contact us at the details set out above.
+If you require any further information or have any queries regarding this Privacy Policy, please contact us at the details set out above.

-Should you wish to read more information on the Act, we recommend that you visit the website of the OAIC at www.oaic.gov.au.
+If you wish to read more about the Act, we recommend that you visit the OAIC’s website at www.oaic.gov.au.